GameTechDev/HybridDetect/README.md

 	#define RESERVE_ANY     0 // Hybrid Only, 1 reserves 2 'Any' threads affinitized to P-Cores & E-Cores
 	#define CORE_ONLY       1 // Hybrid Only, Run all Tasks in 'Core' threads.

-To demonstrate an alternative threadpool topology that reserves two threads that exucute on P-Cores and E-Cores:
+To demonstrate an alternative threadpool topology that reserves two threads that execute on P-Cores and E-Cores:

 	#define RESERVE_ANY     1 // Hybrid Only, 1 reserves 2 'Any' threads affinitized to P-Cores & E-Cores
 	#define CORE_ONLY       0 // Hybrid Only, Run all Tasks in 'Core' threads.